 Let us now analyze a few examples of argument from literature:

-Charles Dickens starts his novel with a literary argument:
+Charles Dickens starts his novel David Copperfield with this literary argument:

 “Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show.”